Rad586/Forget-Me-Not/README.md

 ### **⚡High Performance**

-_12 view distance, 5 similation distance, limited to 95 frames. _
+_12 view distance, 5 similation distance, limited to 95 frames_.

 When max frames is set to "unlimited", I get 200+ frames on average.